kritansth/data332/counting_cars/readme.md

 ```

 ## ▶️ How to Use
 1. Clone this repository or download the files.
 2. Open counting_cars.R in RStudio.
 3. Ensure cars_count.xlsx is in the same working directory.
 4. Run the script to perform:
-        •	Data cleaning
+   - Data cleaning
-        •	Summary statistics
+   - Summary statistics
-        •	Visualization of traffic trends
+   - Visualization of traffic trends

+## 📊 Key Analyses
+- Total Cars Detected: Number of vehicles logged
+- Hourly Breakdown: Cars per hour to detect rush hour
+- Speed Distribution: Average, median, and variance in speed
+- Peak Hours: Identify traffic hotspots based on volume